 Polyurethane Varnishes are now widely known as Varnishes and are primarily used on hardwood flooring.

-Typically used on hardwood flooring to protect the natural wood (or as a topcoat over coloured stain), our polyurethane clear coat varnish, either by itself or modified with Acrylic, provides a clear wood finish to protect your floors.
-A polyurethane finish is also a good top coating solution for furniture refinishing.
+Typically applied on hardwood flooring to protect the natural wood, or as a topcoat over coloured stain.
+Our polyurethane clear coat varnish, either by itself or modified with Acrylic, provides a clear wood finish to protect your floors.
+This polyurethane finish is also a good top coating solution for refinishing furniture.

-These coatings are tough enough for gymnasium floors and other commercial applications and are easy to apply by the homeowners or professionals alike with water clean-up and relatively low odour.
-Water based Urethane Varnish discolours very slowly as time marches on because of the Urethane.
+Polyurethane water-based coatings are tough enough for gymnasium floors and other commercial applications.
+They are easy to apply by homeowners & professionals alike, with an easy water clean-up and relatively low odour.

 Moisture Cured Urethanes

 Clear Aliphatic or Aromatic Urethanes can be used for superior coatings and protection on Wood floors or protection over other surfaces.
 Superior abrasion resistance, clarity and high solids.
 For Professional Use Only.

 Two Part or 2K Polyurethanes are catalyzed using Polyisocyanates.
 These coatings are versatile and durable because they are both flexible and tough.
 Used on the finest mill work from kitchen cabinets, store fixtures and all wood furniture.
 They offer tremendous benefits;